 The DTC: Four Things to Know 2

 The TFSA "Danger Zone" 2

 Taxes on the Interest You Collect 3

-The Case for Diversification 4
+What Is a Bare Trust?
+4

 To My Clients:

 Spring is the time when many of us are busy completing our income tax returns.
 Cast a critical eye as you prepare yours - are there opportunities to save tax dollars relating to your investment strategies?
 I would be happy to share ideas.